korjusk/MovieRec/README.md

 ![plt_genre_barh.png](images/plt_genre_barh.png)

 * Over half of the movies that I have rated are 'Drama'
+* I have avoided 'Musicals'
 * I don't like 'Film-Noir' (film marked by a mood of pessimism, fatalism, and menace).
 * I should watch more 'War' movies.
-* I have avoided 'Musicals'

 #### Movie Age
 Do I prefer old movies or new?
-'Move age' 0 means that I rated the movie the same year it was released.
+'Movie age' 0 means that I rated the movie the same year it was released.

 ![plt_age_plot.png](images/plt_age_plot.png)
 * 1/3 movies are up to 2 years old